DigixGlobal/doxity/README.md

 ## TODO

-* [build step] Set up config, copy readme, other project details
+* 0.1.0
+  * Options to hide / whitelist source files & binaries
   * Render params if they are in userdocs but not ABI
-* Options to hide / whitelist source files & binaries
+  * Demo Site
+* 1.0.0
+  * Tests
   * Sourcemaps, Hash Signatures
-* Demo Site
+* 1.x
   * Live web3 instance for testing?
-* Tests

 ## License